-How to plant.
+How to Plant Lettuce.
 Lettuce needs well-worked soil with good drainage and moisture retention.
 When you are preparing the soil dig in a complete well balanced fertilizer.

-Planting and spacing.
+Planting and Spacing Lettuce.
 Sow lettuce seeds ¼ inch deep in wide rows.
 Thin leaf lettuce seedlings to stand 6 to 8 inches apart and head lettuce to 12 inches apart.
 Space rows 18 inches apart.
 Lettuce must be thinned; lettuce that is too crowded will bolt.

 Companion plants.
 Carrots, cucumbers, radishes, strawberries.

-Container growing.
+Container Growing Lettuce.
 Lettuce grows well in containers.
 Grow a single head of lettuce in a 6 inch container; set lettuce in larger containers on 10-inch centers.
 Lettuce is heat sensitive so move containers to cooler spots if the temperature rises.

 Storing and preserving.
 Lettuce will keep in the refrigerator for up to 2 weeks.